History of Mexico: Obregón presidency, 1920–1924

 Obregón, Calles, and de la Huerta revolted against Carranza in the Plan of Agua Prieta in 1920.
-Following the interim presidency of Adolfo de la Huerta, elections were held and Obregón was elected for a four-year presidential term.
-As well as being the Constitutionalists' most brilliant general, Obregón was a clever politician and successful businessman.
-His government managed to accommodate many elements of Mexican society except the most conservative clergy and wealthy landowners.
-He was a revolutionary nationalist, holding seemingly contradictory views as a socialist, a capitalist, a Jacobin, a spiritualist, and an Americanophile.
+Following the interim presidency of Adolfo de la Huerta, elections were held, and Obregón was elected for a four-year presidential term.
+His government accommodated many elements of Mexican society except the most conservative clergy and wealthy landowners.

-He was able to successfully implement policies emerging from the revolutionary struggle; in particular, the successful policies were: the integration of urban, organized labor into political life via CROM, the improvement of education and Mexican cultural production under José Vasconcelos, the movement of land reform, and the steps taken toward instituting women's civil rights.
-He faced several main tasks in the presidency, mainly political in nature.
-First was consolidating state power in the central government and curbing regional strongmen (caudillos); second was obtaining diplomatic recognition from the United States; and third was managing the presidential succession in 1924 when his term of office ended.
+He was able to implement policies emerging from the revolutionary struggle successfully; in particular, the successful policies were the integration of urban, organized labor into political life via CROM, the improvement of education and Mexican cultural production under José Vasconcelos, the movement of land reform, and the steps taken toward instituting women's civil rights.
+His main tasks in the presidency were consolidating state power in the central government and curbing regional strongmen (caudillos), obtaining diplomatic recognition from the United States, and managing the presidential succession in 1924 when his term ended.
 His administration began constructing what one scholar called "an enlightened despotism, a ruling conviction that the state knew what ought to be done and needed plenary powers to fulfill its mission."
 After the nearly decade-long violence of the Mexican Revolution, reconstruction in the hands of a strong central government offered stability and a path of renewed modernization.